IndiePass/indiepass-android/.github/ISSUE_TEMPLATE/bug_report.md

  - Android version: [e.g. 8.0.0]

 **Additional context**
 Add any other context about the problem here.
-This may contain strack traces if available
+This may contain stack traces if available